webo-agency/en/content/uslugi/strony-headless-pwa.md

 ---

 #subtitle
-*-/* Strony Headless i PWA
+*-/* Headless & PWA Websites

 #title
-## Nowa generacja stron internetowych *dla Twojej firmy*
+## The next generation of websites *for your company*

 #description
-Dzięki której zabezpieczysz zasoby, zmaksymalizujesz wydajność i zredukujesz koszta utrzymania strony internetowej.
+Through which you'll secure resources, maximize performance, and reduce website maintenance costs.

 ::